timothyngalande/timothyngalande.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Timothy Ngalande is a PhD and Job Market candidate in Economics.
+His research focusses on labour markets and the related frictions present in the market.
+His PhD focused on labour markets during Apartheid, analysing the consequences of discrimination.
+His research interests are in Development, Labour, Applied Micro/Macro Economics and Economic History.
+He is affiliated to Laboratory of Economics of Africa's Past (LEAP)